 It was a well constructed homage to one of Cox’s favourite pieces of music and clearly came from somebody extremely fond of Hall's work and, in true Cox style, the highly singable melody culminated in the sort of blistering solo that is somewhat of a trademark.
 There just aren’t many people who can do it like Adrian Cox does.

 The album is also set to feature 3 duets, in which Cox works with each member of the band in turn.
 Of these three great tunes, “Urban Hymn” really grabbed my ear, with a wonderfully, downright filthy bass groove from the exceptional Simon Read, the kind of which would normally precede a terrible alleyway incident in a 1970’s US Cop show.
 This was even accompanied, in some parts, by some “dirty” clarinet, which was a real joy.

 The second movement saw Cox’s clarinet singing out a stunning melody that was laden with a heavy melancholy that had a bewitching effect on the entire room.
-Suite then continued through the movements to culminate in a brilliant, swinging, high tempo ending.
+Sweet then continued through the movements to culminate in a brilliant, swinging, high tempo ending.

 Of course, the night of remarkable music was made all the better by Cox’s warm, welcoming and charismatic style of presentation.
 The combination of the two is why he is currently one of the very best in the business.

 The new album, “Now Is Spring” is released on January 1st and we are all in for a real treat.
 The band are touring extensively at the start of the new year and I highly recommend you catch them while you can.